01-edu/public/subjects/devops/cloud-design/README.md

 ### Objective

-The objective of this project is to challenge your understanding of DevOps and cloud technologies by providing hands-on experience in deploying and managing a microservices-based application on a cloud platform.
+The objective of this project is to challenge your understanding of DevOps and cloud technologies by providing hands-on experience in deploying and managing a microservices-based application on the Amazon Web Services (AWS) cloud platform.
 Your mission is to:

-- Set up and configure a cloud environment for deploying microservices.
+Set up and configure an AWS environment for deploying microservices.
-- Deploy the provided microservices application to the cloud environment.
+Deploy the provided microservices application to the AWS environment.
-- Implement monitoring, logging, and scaling to ensure that the application runs efficiently.
+Implement monitoring, logging, and scaling to ensure that the application runs efficiently.
+Implement security measures, such as securing the databases and making private resources accessible only from the Amazon Virtual Private Cloud (VPC).
+Incorporate managed authentication for publicly accessible applications using AWS Cognito or a similar service.
-- Optimize the application to handle varying workloads and unexpected events.
+Optimize the application to handle varying workloads and unexpected events.

+### Hints

+Before starting this project, you should know the following:

+- Basic DevOps concepts and practices.
+- Familiarity with containerization and orchestration tools, such as Docker and Kubernetes.
+- Understanding of AWS cloud platform.
+- Familiarity with Terraform as a Infrastructure as Code (IaC) tools.
+- Knowledge of monitoring and logging tools, such as Prometheus, Grafana, and ELK stack.

+> Any lack of understanding of the concepts of this project may affect the difficulty of future projects, take your time to understand all concepts.

+> Be curious and never stop searching!

 ### Roleplay